intermezzOS/book/src/multiboot-headers.md

 >
 > `checksum` =  -(`magic_number` + `architecture` + `header_length`)
 >
 > But here's where it gets weird.
 Computers don't have an innate concept of negative numbers.
-Normally we get around this by using "signed integers", which is something we will touch on later.
+Normally we get around this by using "signed integers", which is something we [cover in an appendix](http://intermezzos.github.io/book/appendix/signed-and-unsigned.html).
 The point is we have an unsigned integer here, which means we're limited to representing only positive numbers.
 This means we can't literally represent -(`magic_number` + `architecture` + `header_length`) in our field.
 >
 > If you look closely at the spec you'll notice it's strangely worded: it's asking for a value that when added other values has a sum of zero.
 It's worded this way because integers have a limit to the size of numbers they can represent, and when you go over that size, the values wrap back around to zero.
 So 0xFFFFFFFF + 1 is....
 0x00000000.
 This is a hardware limitation: technically it's doing the addition correctly, giving us the 33-bit value 0x100000000, but we only have 32 bits to store things in so it can't actually tell us about that `1` in the most significant digit position!
 We're left with the rest of the digits, which spell out zero.
 >